bhoeting/blast/README.md

 	go get
 	go install

 Cool, now it's installed.
-Now you should it.
+Now you should use it.
 Copy one of the example programs below into `program.blast`, then run `blast program.blast`.
 If it worked, cool.
 If not, this project is learning purposes, which means it's your duty to fix it.

 ## How it works